solo-io/supergloo/docs/content/guides/federate_identity.md

 ## Verify identity in two clusters is different

-We can see the certificate chain used to establish mTLS between Istio services in `management-cluster-context` cluster and `remote-cluster-context` cluster and can compare them to be different.
+We can see the certificate chain used to establish mTLS between Istio services in `mgmt-cluster` cluster and `remote-cluster` cluster and can compare them to be different.
 One way to see the certificates, is to use the `openssl s_client` tool with the `-showcerts` param when calling between two services.
-Let's try it on the `management-cluster-cluster`:
+Let's try it on the `mgmt-cluster-cluster`:

 ```shell
 MGMT_CONTEXT=your_management_plane_context